yannvon/higgs-boson/README.md

 In order to check for *under/- overfitting* of data, we needed to set up a test-bench using k-fold cross-validation.
 Our functions can be found in the `cross_validation.py` file.
 Note that we can simply pass a function as a parameter, and the cross validation method will yield the mean, max and min test error.

-We arbitrarily chose the k_fold parameter to be 5, since we read that it was a good standard, as it splits the data set into 80% train set and 20% test set.
+In most of our tests, we arbitrarily chose the k_fold parameter to be 5, since we read that it was a good standard, as it splits the data set into 80% train set and 20% test set.

 ### Step 8: Creation of Plots, hyper-parameter selection